Nanmadaw Me Nu

-Nanmadaw Me Nu (နန်းမတော် မယ်နု, [náɰ̃mədɔ̀ mɛ̀ nṵ]; 18 June 1783 – 12 May 1840), commonly known by her regnal title Thiri Pavara Mahayazeinda Yadana Dewi (သီရိပဝရ မဟာရာဇိန္ဒာ ရတနာဒေဝီ; Siripavaramahārajindaratanadevī) was the chief queen of King Bagyidaw of the Konbaung dynasty of Burma from 1819 to 1837.
-She married Bagyidaw when he was Prince of Sagaing, then became chief queen consort when he ascended to the throne on 5 June 1819, gaining the title Namadaw Mibaya Khaunggyi (lit.
+Nanmadaw Me Nu (နန်းမတော် မယ်နု, [náɰ̃mədɔ̀ mɛ̀ nṵ]; 18 June 1783 – 12 May 1840), commonly known by her regnal title Thiri Pavara Mahayazeinda Yadana Dewi (သီရိပဝရ မဟာရာဇိန္ဒာ ရတနာဒေဝီ; Siripavaramahārajindaratanadevī) was the chief queen consort of King Bagyidaw of the Konbaung dynasty of Burma from 1819 to 1837.
+She became known by the title Namadaw Mibaya Khaunggyi (lit.
 Queen of the Main Palace).

-King Bagyidaw was obviously under the dominance of the queen.
-Me Nu came to power and manipulated not only the royal court affairs but also the political affairs of the country.
-Although the former king and queen did not sit together on the throne, Me Nu broke the tradition and sat on the throne together.
-Me Nu was later sentenced to death when Bagyidaw's brother, Tharrawaddy Min, usurped him.
+The chief queen was the leader of the powerful palace faction that advocated for war with the British.
+Even after the disastrous First Anglo-Burmese War (1824–1826), she consolidated more power as her husband withdrew from governing.
+She and her brother Prince Maung O of Salin became the de facto rulers of the kingdom until Bagyidaw was overthrown in 1837.
+The queen and her brother were executed on the order of the new king Tharrawaddy Min in 1840.

 Background

-Me Nu was born Shin Min Nu on 18 June 1783 at Phalangon Village, 5 miles northwest of present-day Khin-U. She was the great-granddaughter of the hero Bala Thaman.
-He founded the village during the reign of King Mahadhammaraza Dipadi of the Nyaungyan dynasty, who assigned him to the local fort to help guard against the Manipuris.
-She had an elder brother, Maung O. Her father, Thiha Kyawswa U Hlote, was a son of Thakhin Mun, who was the third daughter of Bala Thaman, and her mother, Daw Nge, was a Phalangon villager.
+Me Nu was born Shin Min Nu on 18 June 1783 at Ava.
+She was the great-granddaughter of the hero Bala Thaman, who founded the Phalangon Village, 5 miles northwest of present-day Khin-U, and was assigned to the local fort to help guard against the Manipuris during the reign of King Mahadhammaraza Dipadi of the Nyaungyan dynasty.
+She had a brother, Maung O. According to historian Hmawbi Saya Thein, it is believed that U Hlok had three children: Me Pu, Maung O, and Me Nu.
+However, the royal chronicle only mentions Me Nu and Maung O. There is a dispute between Me Nu and Maung O regarding their birth order, with conflicting accounts.
+According to bell and stone inscriptions of Konbaung, it is suggested that Me Nu was the elder, and Maung O the younger.
+Her father, Thiha Kyawswa U Hlok, was the son of Thakhin Mun, who was the third daughter of Bala Thaman.
+Her mother, Daw Nge, was a native of Phalangon village.
+During her naming ceremony, her uncle Maha Kyawhtin U Lun, who was the minister of civil service, named her "Me Nu" because of her exceptional beauty and her delicate and gentle demeanor.

 Selection as crown princess

 During the reign of King Bodawpaya, a falcon took 11-year-old Me Nu's sarong as she was bathing, dropping the garment in the left wing of the southern royal palace.
 When the king searched for the owner of the sarong, she soon arrived in his presence.
 After royal officials had conducted an investigation, the king offered her a position as lady-in-waiting at the palace.

 Prince Sagaing became crown prince on 6 April 1809.
 At the end of 1812 his consort, Hsinbyume, gave birth to Prince Nyaungyan, but died seven days later.
 Prince Sagaing married Me Nu in 1813 and she became crown princess.
-This granted her the rights to nine villages (five of them salt farms), thirty horses, 3,000 pei of land, and the taxes from four kinds of products.
-She also granted the appanage of Taungoo.
+This granted her the rights to nine villages (five of them salt farms), thirty horses, 3,000 pe of land, and the taxes from four kinds of products.